Azure/azure-iot-sdk-c/doc/devbox_setup.md

 - Install [git].
 Confirm git is in your PATH by typing `git version` from a command prompt.

-- Install [CMake].
+- Install CMake, either by including it in your Visual Studio 2019 install or installing directly from [CMake.org][CMake].
 Make sure it is in your PATH by typing `cmake -version` from a command prompt.
 CMake will be used to create Visual Studio projects to build libraries and samples.

 - Locate the tag name for the [latest release][latest-release] of the SDK.